 Wartime survival strategies are chronicled in Elsa Morante's La storia (History; 1974) and in Primo Levi's autobiographical account of Auschwitz in Se questo è un uomo (If This Is a Man; 1947).
 WWII is the uninvited guest in Il giardino dei Finzi-Contini (The Garden of the Finzi-Continis; 1962), Giorgio Bassani's tale of a crush on a girl whose aristocratic Jewish family attempts to disregard the rising tide of anti-Semitism.
 In Margaret Mazzantini's Venuto al mondo (Twice Born; 2008), it's the Bosnian War that forms the backdrop to a powerful tale of motherhood and loss.

-Roman epic poet Virgil (aka Vergilius) spent 11 years and 12 books tracking the outbound adventures and inner turmoil of Trojan hero Aeneas, from the fall of Troy to the founding of Rome.
+Roman epic poet Virgil (aka Vergilius) from Mantua spent 11 years and 12 books tracking the outbound adventures and inner turmoil of Trojan hero Aeneas, from the fall of Troy to the founding of Rome.
 Virgil died in 19 BC with just 60 lines to go in his Aeneid, a kind of sequel to Greek epic poet Homer's Iliad and Odyssey.
 As Virgil himself observed: 'Time flies'.

-Fellow Roman Ovid (Ovidius) was also skilled at telling a ripping tale.
+Fellow Roman Ovid (Ovidius) from Abruzzo was also skilled at telling a ripping tale.
 His Metamorphoses chronicled civilisation from murky mythological beginnings to Julius Caesar, and his how-to seduction manual Ars amatoria (The Art of Love) inspired countless Casanovas.
 Despite his popularity, Ovid was banished to the ancient Black Sea settlement of Tomis by Augustus in 8 AD.
 The emperor's motive remains a mystery to this day, with theories ranging from Ovid's association with people opposed to his rule, to the poet's knowledge of a supposedly incestuous relationship between Augustus and his daughter or granddaughter.

 If sonnets aren't to your taste, try 1975 Nobel laureate Eugenio Montale, who wrings poetry out of the creeping damp of everyday life, or Ungaretti, whose WWI poems hit home with a few searing syllables.